 How to Write a Personal Statement for Graduate School

 Prospective graduate school candidates, whatever their intended areas of scholastic focus, will all have to wrestle with that most fundamental of tasks… writing the personal statement.
+This is an importand piece of writing you must do in order to be admitted into graduate school.
+It’s also good writing experience for winning a scholarship.

 Since one of the things graduate school candidates must do is put together a personal statement in order to wow admissions committees, it goes without saying that a few pointers on how best to go about it might be in order.
 A personal statement, also known as an admissions essay, basically consists of a one- to two-page document in which prospective graduate school candidates explain why they want to pursue the degree in question and why they should be selected over their rivals by the admissions committee.